DHA Interprofessional Studies Program

 It is now recognized that professionals from many clinical disciplines must work together in teams in order to improve quality of care and patient safety.
 It is important to recognize the contributions each discipline brings to healthcare delivery and promote an effective team approach to care.

+Our DHA-Interprofessional turns the CHP core philosophy into a degree, fostering collaborative thinking in future health care faculty, advocates and executives.
 The central theme of the DHA-IP curriculum is interprofessional practice building on the domains of change, evidence-based practice, quality improvement, and health informatics.
 Leaders must begin to integrate this new knowledge in traditional subject areas with a vision of improved quality of care and enhances patient safety.

 The DHA-IP program is a three-year curriculum, with new classes beginning each fall.
 Courses are taught by resident faculty along with nationally known visiting scholars.
 The program combines face-to-face meetings with internet-based instruction.
 Each semester students will be required to spend one long weekend on MUSC's campus attending classes.
 Two years of formal course work are provided through online presentations and asynchronous discussion.
 Papers and other required assignments are completed during home study between campus sessions.
 The third year of the program is devoted to individual, supervised doctoral project research.